peterzheng98/RCompiler-Spec/src/items/enumerations.md

 #### Casting

 r[items.enum.discriminant.coercion.intro]
-If an enumeration is [unit-only] (with no tuple and struct variants), then its discriminant can be directly accessed with a [numeric cast]; e.g.:
+If an enumeration is [unit-only], then its discriminant can be directly accessed with a [numeric cast]; e.g.:

 ```rust